CUCentralAdvancement/giving-site-user-guide/README.md

 into sections by types of users.
 While your user

 Roles:
-- [Fund Manager](/fund_manager/README.md) - Fund Managers control all aspects of how funds are marketed on the website including creating Landing Pages, Vanity URLs, and Fund Page marketing content.
+- [Development Assistant](/development_assistant/README.md) - Development Assistants control all aspects of how funds are marketed on the website including creating Landing Pages, Vanity URLs, and Fund Page marketing content.
 - [Gift Processor](/gift_processor/README.md) - Gift Processors control all the aspects of how donations are processed on the website including editing Order statuses and downloading Order Processing Reports.